joshghent/password/v2/xkcd-password-generator/README.md

 - Clone the project to a local workspace of your choice.
 SSH Key method is reccomended.
 - **`SSH`**: `git@github.com:joshghent/password.git`
-- :point_right: [LEARN MORE](https://help.github.com/articles/connecting-to-github-with-ssh/) about creating SSH keys in GitLab.
+- :point_right: [LEARN MORE](https://help.github.com/articles/connecting-to-github-with-ssh/) about creating SSH keys in Github.

 ### Prerequisites